France's Europcar to acquire low-cost peer Goldcar

-June 19 Europcar has signed an agreement to acquire Spain-based Goldcar, a low-cost car rental company, the French car rental group said on Monday.
+June 19 (Reuters) - Europcar has signed an agreement to acquire Spain-based Goldcar, a low-cost car rental company, the French car rental group said on Monday.

 The proposed transaction is based on an enterprise value of 550 million euros ($616 million) and is expected to generate close to 30 million euros in annual cost synergies by 2020.